There are realms beyond what the human mind can perceive.

 After all, if you don't really know yourself . . . how are you ever going to know "God"?

-Plenty of people - from Jim Baker and Jimmy Swaggert to David Koresh - think they know and understand "God", inside and out.
-And they also really seem to be pretty deluded.
+Plenty of people - from Jim Baker to Jimmy Swaggert to David Koresh to Osama bin Laden - thought they really knew and understood "God," inside and out.
+They "knew" the "answer."
+And they also really seemed to be pretty deluded, in our humble estimation.
 If they had focused less on "God" and more on understanding themselves, I think we'd all be a little better off.

 But we've got to eat our own cooking - so, along the same line . . .